Republicans Want To Leave You Voicemail -- Without Ever Ringing Your Cellphone

 Yeah, it's *that* annoying.

+But then again, I'm a fan of the Three Stooges and their antics, so YMMV.

-What the Hell, I got karma to burn (Score:2)
+What the Hell, I got karma to burn (Score:5, Insightful)

 What I'm saying is this: both sides aren't the same.
 One is objectively worse.
 And every year we fail to call them on it they get a little bit worse as they realize they can get away with everything while people shout: "But both sides are bad!".